udallago/udallago.github.io/community.md

 ---

 <h2 class="fat-bottom">Editorship</h2>
-<p>He is member of the editorial board of the journals <a href="https://lmcs.episciences.org">Logical Methods in Computer Science</a>, <a href="https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science">Mathematical Structures in Computer Science</a> and <a href="https://www.springer.com/journal/236">Acta Informatica</a>.
+<p>He is member of the editorial board of the journals <a href="https://dl.acm.org/journal/tocl">Transactions on Computational Logic</a>, <a href="https://lmcs.episciences.org">Logical Methods in Computer Science</a>, <a href="https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science">Mathematical Structures in Computer Science</a> and <a href="https://www.springer.com/journal/236">Acta Informatica</a>.
 He has served as a guest editor for the journal <a href="https://www.sciencedirect.com/journal/theoretical-computer-science">Theoretical Computer Science</a></p>
 <br>

 <h2 class="fat-bottom">Steering Committee Membership</h2>